Elder Law is the field of law that addresses the diverse legal needs of people over age 65.

 As people age, unfortunately they become prone to personal and/or financial abuse.
 This can range from “granny kidnapping” to outright theft of personal belongings and financial assets.
 Financial elder abuse can occur through the use of a Durable Power of Attorney or by undue influence, such as wrongfully coercing an elderly person to give away their assets or change their Last Will and Testament or Revocable Living Trust.
 This has led to a specialized area of litigation aimed at recovering the elderly person’s assets.

-At McSwiney, Hankin-Birke, Wood & Christie, PC, we can assist you with all facets of New Hampshire Elder Law.
+At McSwiney & Wood Law Firm, PC, Attorney Michael L. Wood can assist you with all facets of New Hampshire Elder Law.